simsim314/NeauralCA_MNIST/README.md

 This project runs a **50-step neural cellular-automaton-like process** on a 28×28 image of a handwritten digit.
 In the end detecting the handwritten digit using purely local (r = 4) information processing of an image.

+Try the live demo here: [https://simsim314.github.io/NeauralCA_MNIST/](https://simsim314.github.io/NeauralCA_MNIST/).
+When you open it, wait about **30 seconds** for the ONNX model to finish loading in the browser before pressing **Run**.
+You should see `Ready` in the Animation + Verdict panel.

 ## Core idea

 - **State = image**